iamfortune/todo-list/README.md

 # todo-list
-a simple todo list with javascript
+a simple todo list using javascript functions, if loops and variables